 That is a big reason why Dave Ramsey is 100% against credit cards.
 That, and he was burned by them when he declared bankruptcy years ago.
 It clearly impacts how he views them which makes sense because our personal experience typically affects our world view of something.

 Now, do I believe that people can change?
 Yup, because guess what?
 We used and paid off credit cards the entire time during our debt-free journey and still use them.
 There is value in the rewards and we have only increased our use of them as we learned more about them.

 We never buy anything for the sake of doing so and we always pay them off every month and haven’t paid interest or fees in over eight years.

 Would I ever argue with Dave Ramsey about the credit card issue?
 No. That seems pointless.
 He has his opinions and they are good for most people.
 It just doesn’t hurt to recognize when you aren’t “most people.”

 The FI community sees how they can be used to your advantage and some, not all, promote them as a tool.
 I do think that for them to be a tool you must have your other financial principals in place first.
-The amount one can save on travel cannot be ignored though.
+The amount saved on travel cannot be ignored though.

 For instance, we have recently earned enough points and cash back to go to Disney World for free.
 We are receiving over $5,000 in travel for FREE.
 That is significant.
 Because of that, we get to keep our $5,000 and invest it instead while still going to Disney World.